d8yan/Employee-SignUp-LogIn/README.md

 6. Build the project using Maven
 7. Deploy the application to Tomcat

--LINK for installed project
+# LINK for installed project

--Version Control
+# Version Control

 We use Git for version control.
 Please follow the Git branching model and create a new branch for each feature or bug fix.
 Once the changes have been reviewed and tested, merge the branch to the master branch.

--Future Ehancement
+# Future Ehancement

 We will add the front-end and back-end validation in the future, and more content of the employee welcome page.

---How to Run the Project Locally
+# How to Run the Project Locally
 To run the application, follow these steps:

 1. Deploy the application to Tomcat